 Her YouTube channel, Pulmonology Insights, extends that teaching to patients and the public, with clinical videos on radiology in ICU, lung cancer imaging, and pulmonary embolism.

-CT Thorax Scan Explained β from her Pulmonology Insights channel
+Imaging of Interstitial Lung Disease (ILD) β from her Pulmonology Insights channel

 Dr. Aakanksha doesn't just treat patients who come to her β she goes to where people work.
 She has delivered health awareness talks at Indian Oil Corporation, Power Finance Corporation, Housing and Urban Development Corporation (HUDCO), and Bharat Petroleum.